Economic abuse: Role in elder abuse

 Family members engaged in financial abuse of the elderly may include spouses, children, or grandchildren.
 They may engage in the activity because they feel justified, for instance, they are taking what they might later inherit or have a sense of "entitlement" due to a negative personal relationship with the older person.
-Or they may take money or property to prevent other family members from getting the money or for fear that their inheritance may be lost due to cost of treating illnesses.
+Or they may take money or property to prevent other family members from getting the money or for fear that their inheritance may be lost due to the cost of treating illnesses.
 Sometimes, family members take money or property from their elders because of gambling or other financial problems or substance abuse.

 It is estimated that there may be 5 million elderly citizens of the United States subject to financial abuse each year.

 Laws

 United States

 The Survivors’ Empowerment and Economic Security Act was introduced by the 110th United States Congress to the Senate (S. 1136) and House of Representatives (H.R.
 2395) to allow for greater economic freedom for domestic violence victims by providing short-term emergency benefits where needed, guaranteeing employment leave and unemployment compensation, and prohibit insurance restriction or job discrimination to domestic violence victims.